 Specialized materials and equipment rentals

 Fees for the purchase of perishable or non-reusable materials or equipment rentals may be reimbursed to a maximum of $425 per week.
-To be considered reimbursable, these expenses must be reasonable and necessary for carrying out the artistic experimentation work of students or the personal creative work of the artist or writer and must also be approved in advance by the educational institution.
+To be considered reimbursable, these expenses must be reasonable and necessary for carrying out the artistic exploration work of students or the personal creative work of the artist or writer and must also be approved in advance by the educational institution.
+Exceptionally, the purchase of permanent equipment may be permitted if the rental cost is higher than the purchase price.

-Administrative expenses incurred by the school or school board, including the cost of release time for teachers to plan and follow up on the project, are set at a maximum of $175 per week.
+Administrative expenses incurred by the school, school service centre or school board, including the cost of release time for teachers to plan and follow up on the project, are set at a maximum of $175 per week.

 - show tickets or entrance fees at cultural or other venues